LetsOKdo/c100-bootupd/README.md

-## Custom created image to use with an SD card for OKdo nano C100
+## Custom created image to use on an SD card for OKdo nano C100

 Click [Here](https://auto.designspark.info/okdo_images/c100.img.xz) to download the image.
 Use your usual flashing tool to flash the image it to the SD card.